 Situated between the city of George and the coastal town of Wilderness, Victoria Bay is a tiny cove known mostly to locals and avid surfers.
-While big waves pick up further out to sea, the gently sloping sand beach makes for safe swimming conditions close to shore.
+While big waves pick up further out to sea, the gently sloping sandy beach makes for safe swimming conditions close to shore.
 With cliffs on either side and a handful of quaint beachfront cottages, this spot is also breathtakingly beautiful.
-Kids will love the walled tidal pool and the natural rock pools filled with fascinating sealife.
+Kids will love the walled tidal pool and the natural rock pools filled with fascinating sea life.
 A jetty provides a great view of the surfers on the point, while the grassy area above the beach is perfect for barbecues and picnics.
 If you don’t feel like bringing your own food, head to Vikki’s restaurant instead.Continue to 9 of 10 below.

 09 of 10

 Boulders Beach, Cape Town

 Perched on the east coast of the Cape Peninsula, Boulders Beach is most famous for its protected colony of African penguins.
 However, its white sandy shore is also home to some of the safest swimming in the Cape Town area, thanks to the giant granite boulders that protect its waters from currents, wind and large waves.
 The view across False Bay is also mesmerizing.
 The bay’s unique oceanography makes the water here slightly warmer than can be expected on Cape Town’s Atlantic coast (although swimming is still an endurance test in winter).
 The highlight here is the chance to swim alongside the beach’s penguins—but be careful not to chase, feed, or touch them.